History of Tajikistan: Antiquity (600 BC – 710 AD)

-Tajikistan was bordered on the north by the Scytho-Siberian world in Ancient times.
-Sogdiana, Bactria, Merv and Khorezm were the four principal divisions of Ancient Central Asia inhabited by the ancestors of the present-day Tajikistani Tajiks.
-Tajiks are now found only in historic Bactria and Sogdiana.
-Merv is inhabited by the Turkoman and Khorezm by Uzbeks and Kazakhs.
-Sogdiana was made up of the Zeravshan and Kashka-Darya river valleys.
-Currently, two of the surviving peoples of Sogdiana who speak a dialect of the Sogdian language are the Yaghnobis and Shugnanis.
+In ancient times, Tajikistan was bordered to the north by the Scytho-Siberian world.
+Sogdiana, Bactria, Merv, and Khorezm were the four principal divisions of ancient Central Asia inhabited by the ancestors of the present-day Tajiks of Tajikistan.
+Today, Tajiks are found only in historic Bactria and Sogdiana.
+Merv is now inhabited by the Turkomans, and Khorezm by Uzbeks and Kazakhs.
+Sogdiana consisted of the Zeravshan and Kashka-Darya river valleys.
+Currently, two of the surviving peoples of Sogdiana who speak dialects of the Sogdian language are the Yaghnobis and the Shugnanis.

 Tajikistan was part of the Bactria-Margiana Archaeological Complex in the Bronze Age, candidate for Proto-Indo-Iranian or Proto-Iranian culture.
 Bactria was located in northern Afghanistan (present-day Afghan Turkestan) between the mountain range of the Hindu Kush and the Amu Darya (Oxus) River and some areas of current south Tajikistan.
 During different periods, Bactria was a center of various Kingdoms or Empires, and is probably where Zoroastrianism originated.
 The "Avesta"—the holy book of Zoroastrianism—was written in the old-Bactrian dialect; it is also thought that Zoroaster was most likely born in Bactria.

 Some authors have also suggested that in the 7th and 6th century BCE parts of modern Tajikistan, including territories in the Zeravshan valley, formed part of Kambojas, which were referenced in the Mahabharata epic as the Parama Kamboja, before it became part of the Achaemenid Empire.Linguistic evidence, combined with ancient literary and inscriptional evidence suggests the Kambojas originally emigrated from Central Asia.

 Achaemenid Period (550 BC – 329 BC)

 During the Achaemenid period, Sogdiana and Bactria were part of the Achaemenid Empire.
-Sogdians and Bactrians occupied important positions in the administration and military of the Achaemenid Empire.
+Sogdians and Bactrians held important positions in the administration and military of the Achaemenid Empire.

 Hellenistic Period (329 BC – 90 BC)

-Painted clay and alabaster head of a Zoroastrian priest wearing a distinctive Bactrian-style headdress, Takhti-Sangin, Tajikistan, Greco-Bactrian kingdom, 3rd-2nd century BC.
+Painted clay and alabaster head of a Zoroastrian priest wearing a distinctive Bactrian-style headdress, Takhti-Sangin, Tajikistan, Greco-Bactrian kingdom, 3rd–2nd century BC.

-After the Achaemenid Empire was defeated by Alexander the Great, Bactria, Sogdiana and Merv, being part of Persian Empire, had to defend themselves from new invaders.
-In fact, the Macedonians faced very stiff resistance under the leadership of Sogdian ruler Spitamenes.
-Alexander the Great managed to marry Roxana, the daughter of a local ruler, and inherited his land.
-Following Alexander's brief occupation, the Hellenistic successor states of the Seleucids and Greco-Bactrians controlled the area for another 200 years in what is known as the Greco-Bactrian Kingdom.
-During the time period from 90 BC to 30 BC, Yuezhi destroyed the last Hellenistic successor states and, together with the Tokhari, (to whom they were closely related) created a Kushan Empire around 30 AD.
+After the Achaemenid Empire was defeated by Alexander the Great, Bactria, Sogdiana, and Merv—having been part of the Persian Empire—had to defend themselves against new invaders.
+In fact, the Macedonians faced very stiff resistance under the leadership of the Sogdian ruler Spitamenes.
+Alexander the Great managed to marry Roxana, the daughter of a local ruler, and thereby inherited his land.
+Following Alexander's brief occupation, the Hellenistic successor states of the Seleucids and Greco-Bactrians controlled the area for another 200 years, in what is known as the Greco-Bactrian Kingdom.
+During the period from 90 BC to 30 BC, the Yuezhi destroyed the last Hellenistic successor states and, together with the Tokhari (to whom they were closely related), created the Kushan Empire around AD 30.